damieneagles/VS2022-Off-Line-Installer/README.md

 9. goto http://localhost to start the installer it will download the ps1 script and there are some instruction on http://localhost to run so that the ps1 content runs as remotesigned.
 10. ALL GOOD!!!

+Additional Files
+I tried to add a second VHD but there is a 25MB restriction so the files and folders in this respository minus the VHD and ReadMe should be in the VS2022_Installer folder on your C:\